 Citiq Prepaid Explains Recovery Rates

 Many people are often confused about the price of electricity units and they believe that the Electricity Price is the same throughout South Africa.
 This is not always the case.
 Did you know, depending on your location and provider’s pricing model, electricity costs can vary by up to almost R1 a unit?

 Power is provided to you by Eskom or the relevant municipality – with each provider setting their own tariffs, within NERSA (National Energy Regulator) guidelines, according to the local realities.
 This results in a wide range of unit costs – so a prepaid unit of electricity could cost as little as R1,24 or over R2,85 depending on the exact location of the property.
 Some providers work on ‘volume based’ pricing (Incline Block Tariff) which means the cost increases the more you purchase within a calendar month.
 While most of the money will go towards purchasing electricity there are potentially a number of additional costs.
 Prepaid utilities from any provider attract additional costs due to the nature of service.
-Understanding how prepaid tariffs are calculated is sometimes unclear and we’d like to make things easier, so we’ve put together this infographic to explain how tariffs are calculated:
+Understanding how prepaid tariffs are calculated is sometimes unclear and we’d like to make things easier, so we’ve put together this infographic to explain how recovery rates are calculated:

 The base rate for each electricity unit is set by the provider which, depending on your geographical location, is either Eskom or the municipality.
 This rate can change according to the exact location, even within provinces and cities, and how many units have been purchased previously in the same calendar month.
 Some prepaid providers work on ‘volume-based’ pricing with means that the units get more expensive the more you buy each calendar month.